megha-khakha01/Learning-html-CSS/README.md

 Welcome to my learning repository focused on mastering the fundamentals and advanced concepts of HTML and CSS.
 This repo serves as a structured space where I document everything I learn as a budding frontend developer.

-> 🚀 I'm Sourav Kumar, a B.Tech Computer Science student at UCET Hazaribagh, currently building a strong foundation in web development.
+> 🚀 I'm Megha Khakha, a B.Tech Computer Science student at UCET Hazaribagh, currently building a strong foundation in web development.
 > 🔗 GitHub: [megha-khakha01](https://github.com/megha-khakha01) |

 ---